famsf/4d-mysqldump/README.md

                           4D password (required.)
       -r, --retries=count Number of connection attempt retries (default 3, for a total of 4.)
+      -l, --list          List all tables and exit.
-      -i, --test          Print information about the database and exit.
-UNIMPLEMENTED -t, --table=name    Dumps a specific table instead of all tables.
+      -t, --table=name    Dumps a specific table instead of all tables.
       -b, --ignore-binary Ignore picture/blob columns.
 They contain binary data which may significantly increase the export size, but may